Can you imagine this happening to you? (This is a true story.)

 And that means helping people get in touch with the power within themselves that makes that healing possible.
 Over the next couple of weeks, Petir and I worked together twice a week.
 He completed all his assignments, and by the end of the third week, he was back to getting a full night’s sleep.

-Awesome event #1: The runaway wife agrees to talk to me.
+Awesome event #1: The runaway wife agrees to talk to me, the marriage coach.

 The reason this was unusual is that once a wayward partner moves out of the home and moves in with the affair partner, the last thing that person wants to do is talk to a marriage coach!
 So, it was amazing that she agreed to talk with me.

 Awesome event #2: She is surprisingly honest.

 My first call with Alison went extremely well.
 She told me she was truly in love with her new lover, but that she wasn’t a bad person.
 She pointed out that Petir was controlling, heavy, closed-minded, and not spontaneous, while she was more of a free spirit, wanting to taste all of life before she died.